plukacs/lab-governance/README.md

 - Fulfill human resource needs of the organization
 - Facilitating team learning
 - Onboarding to tools we use (Asana, Slack, Google Drive...)
+- Proposing changes to the Ownership system

 Domains:
-- Ownership system and Employee/Partner compensation
+- Employee/Partner compensation
 - Salary system and peer-reviews
 - Bootcamp
 - Probation time